This morning, my grandfather visited me in the form of a heron. I'm pretty convinced it was him: I've never seen a heron around here before.

-I'll never forget one night after everyone was fast asleep, in a strange display of emotion, my grandfather told my brother and me that we were worthless: our greatest sin was that we didn't do enough for our mother, his daughter, his greatest source of pride.
+I'll never forget one night after everyone was fast asleep, my grandfather approached my brother and me while we were watching television in the dark.
+In a strange display of emotion, he told us that we were worthless.
+Our greatest sin was that we didn't do enough for our mother, his daughter, his ultimate source of pride.
 After that outburst, I nervously clenched every muscle in my body and cleaned up after everyone as soon as we finished a meal.
 Any meal.
 I never wanted to be called worthless again.

 My grandfather and grandmother lived on a slowly sinking lake in Florida.
 There he caught small fish and fed them to a great blue heron that he playfully named Oskar.

 My grandfather, Ormand, was a pattern maker, a woodworker.

 One day, too old to drive, from the back seat of my parent's car, Ormand said with a timbre of longing and regret that if he could have gone to college, he would have been an engineer.

 When we'd visit our grandparents, I would discover small piles of drawings made with a draftsman's hand